ERAalex/ERA_Weather_Api_app/README.md

 - First we need to get parameters such as lon and lat, and only then we search for temperature of a city using them.
 Therefore, I have prepared a function that makes 2 API requests to search for parameters (lon / lat) of city on request and to search for the weather of the area.<br>
 - We get a JSON response with data in Kelvin, so we need to translate it to Celsius <br><br>

-An interesting problem with requests from VUE JS - Axios to our Django server.
+An interesting problem with requests from VUE JS - Axios to our Django LOCALHOST server.
 Returns an error when making requests to the local server:<br>
 - from origin 'null' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.

 The solution to this problem:<br>